frozzare/atom-wp-phptidy/README.md

 ## Usage

-On Mac:
+On OS X/Windows:
 ```
 cmd-shift-l
 ```

 It will override `editor:split-selections-into-lines`

 # Other platforms

-I haven't test this on other platforms so it only supports Mac for now.
-But you can add it to your `keymap.cson` with the command `wp-phptidy:run`.
+This has been tested on OS X and Windows, see [issue #9](https://github.com/frozzare/atom-wp-phptidy/pull/1).

 Feel free to contribute a solution!